ranieremenezes/easyfermi/README.md

 # Installation

-Once you are in the fermipy environment, the first step is to install PyQt5:
+Once you are in the fermipy environment, do:

 <pre><code>pip install PyQt5